cfpb/design-system/docs/components/e-mail-signup-forms.md

         variation_name: Inset email sign up
     variation_group_name: Types
     variation_group_description: >-
+      The email sign up form is comprised of standard slug text ("Email updates"), custom description text, a form field for the user to enter their email address, a standardized link to a privacy policy statement, and a standardized sign up button.

       Different page types will be connected to the corresponding GovDelivery list based on the page topic (i.e. HMDA) or page type (i.e. blog).

-      This pattern also includes a link to our privacy statement and a an optional call to action to subscribe to an RSS feed.
 use_cases: ""
 content_guidelines: >-
   * Use standard slug text: “Email updates”